CarlosVitorino/BitcoinGuesses/README.md

 1. Navigate to the `/server` folder of the project in your terminal.
 2. Run `npm install` to install the required dependencies.
+3. In `/server/config` duplicate the file `aws-config_dev.json` as `aws-config.json` and add your aws credentials.
-3. Run `npm run build` to o build the server project
+4. Run `npm run build` to build the server project.
-3. Run `npm run start` to start the server
+5. Run `npm run start` to start the server.